 18 Apr Getting Around Russian Culture, a Story by Tony

-ExploRussia as a part of collaboration with youth organization AIESEC was guiding the group of foreign interns, who came here to explore Moscow, Russian culture and people and spread the word about it in their communities back home.
+ExploRussia as a part of the collaboration with youth organization AIESEC was guiding the group of foreign interns, who came here to explore Moscow, Russian culture and people and spread the word about it in their communities back home.
 Today we are publishing the Croatian look on life in Moscow by Tony, who is one of the interns, who spend some time in Moscow and shares his view.

-“Moscow.
-The biggest megacity of the north with a population of around 12 million people and biggest number of billionaires in the world is definitely one of the most thrilling and challenging places to find yourself in.
+The biggest megacity of the north with a population of around 12 million people and the biggest number of billionaires in the world is definitely one of the most thrilling and challenging places to find yourself in.